-Cyprus president: no drilling let-up despite Turkey’s moves
+Cyprus president: Gas drilling won’t stop for Turkey dispute

 But that won’t happen if Turkey sets preconditions such as the suspension of offshore drilling for such peace talks to take place, he said.

-“Disputing sovereign rights or preconditions such as ‘I’m violating international law and in return, you must give up your sovereign rights so that we can talk’…that doesn’t demonstrate either good will or good faith,” said Anastasiades, who is the president of Cyprus’ internationally recognized government.
+“Disputing sovereign rights or setting preconditions such as ‘I’m violating international law and in return, you must give up your sovereign rights so that we can talk’…that doesn’t demonstrate either good will or good faith,” said Anastasiades, who is the president of Cyprus’ internationally recognized government.

 Only Turkey recognizes a breakaway Turkish Cypriot state in the island’s northern third.
 Cyprus was was split in 1974 when Turkey invaded in the wake of a coup aiming at union with Greece.